 RISK MANAGEMENT AND INTERNAL CONTROLplus

-The Board acknowledges its responsibility for determining the nature and extent of the significant risks it is willing to take in achieving its strategic objectives, and for the Group’s system of internal control.
+The Board recognises that it is responsible for determining the nature and extent of the risks it is prepared to face in order to accomplish its strategic goals and for the oversight of the Group’s internal control systems.

-The Strategic Report comments in detail on the nature of the principal risks and uncertainties facing the Group; in particular those that would threaten our business model, future performance, solvency or liquidity and the measures in place to mitigate them.
-In conducting its review, the Board has included a robust assessment of these risks and the effectiveness of mitigating controls.
+The Strategic Report comments in detail (pages 02 to 63) on the nature of the principal risks and uncertainties facing the Group; in particular those that would threaten our business model, future performance, solvency or liquidity and the measures in place to mitigate them.
+In conducting its review, the Board has included a robust assessment of these and other emerging risks and the effectiveness of mitigating controls.

-The Audit and Risk Committee Report describes the internal control system and how it is managed and monitored.
-As described in last year’s report, the cyber incident in 2022 was not the result of a breakdown in internal controls.
+The Audit and Risk Committee Report on pages 82 to 87 describes the internal control system and how it is managed and monitored.
+As described in prior reports, the cyber incident in 2022 was not the result of a breakdown in internal controls.
 Our investments over the last several years in cyber security played a major role in identifying the incident, enabling core systems to be restored quickly and mitigating the overall impact on the Group.
-Throughout 2023, we have continued to invest in enhancing our cyber security to provide further resilience in this area.
+Throughout the subsequent period, we have continued to invest in enhancing our cyber security to provide further resilience in this area.

 The Board confirms that no significant failings or weaknesses were identified in relation to the review.
-The Board also acknowledges that such systems are designed to manage, rather than eliminate, the risk of failure to achieve business objectives and can only provide reasonable and not absolute assurance against material misstatement or loss.
+The Board also recognises that these systems can only offer a reasonable level of assurance against material misstatement or loss and that they are designed to manage rather than eliminate the risk of failing to meet business objectives.

 STAKEHOLDER ENGAGEMENTplus